NetApp/trident/docs/kubernetes/known-issues.rst

   unless the set of aggregates are unique to each provisioning request.
 * When using Trident over IPv6, the ``managementLIF`` and ``dataLIF`` in the backend definition must be specified within square brackets, like ``[fd20:8b1e:b258:2000:f816:3eff:feec:0]``.
+* If using the ``solidfire-san`` driver with OpenShift 4.5, make sure the underlying worker nodes use ``MD5`` as the CHAP authentication algorithm.
+Refer to :ref:`Worker node Preparation <iscsi-worker-node-prep>` for instructions.